-- Foam Cleaning/Sanitising — foam cleaning agent is introduced into the tube environment to cleanse and sanitise all internal parts of the system.
+- Foam Cleaning/Sanitizing – foam cleaning agent is introduced into the tube environment to cleanse and sanitize all internal parts of the system.

 - Rinse – a water rinse is run through the system to flush out debris and the foam cleaning/sanitation agent.

-Tubular cable conveyors for food-grade applications are better designed, compared to tubular chain conveyors, to eliminate places for fines to accumulate.
+Tubular cable and disc conveyors for food-grade applications are better designed to eliminate places for fines to accumulate.
 Solid discs are used, with no screws or bolts, and attached directly to the cable.
-Stainless steel connectors are used throughout the system.
-And equipment is removable for easy cleaning.
+Stainless steel connectors are used throughout the system, and equipment is removable for easy cleaning.

-One of the key advantages of tubular cable conveyors over tubular chain conveyors is the significantly reduced possibility of trapping food residue on the cable, compared to a chain.
+One of the key advantages of tubular cable and disc conveyors over the tubular chain and disc conveyors is the significantly reduced possibility of trapping food residue on the cable compared to a chain.
 As with both link chain and roller chain, the cable is fully immersed within the food being transported through the tube.
 But the chain has significantly more surface area exposed to the food.
-The cable has only approximately 20% of the surface area exposed to food, compared to the surface area of the chain.

 Further, the cable is completely uniform and smooth throughout its entire route within the tube.
-The chain itself, however, has many 90-degree turns and connections link to link, where food residue can more easily collect.
-The most hygienic food processing equipment designs minimise or eliminate 90-degree angles where food contact is present.
+However, the chain itself has many 90-degree turns and connections link to link, where food residue can more easily collect.
+The most hygienic food processing equipment designs minimize or eliminate 90-degree angles where food contact is present.

-Supporting this is the stainless steel cable used in tubular cable conveyors, which is totally nylon sealed, ensuring that no debris accumulates within the strands of the cable.
+Supporting this is the stainless steel cable used in tubular cable conveyors, which is nylon sealed, ensuring that no debris accumulates within the cable strands.

-Compared to tubular chain conveyors, tubular drag cable conveyor systems offer more options for dry and wet tube conveyor cleaning.
-These include brush boxes, urethane wipers, air knives, inline sponges, inline bristle brushes, and multi-step CIP (self-cleaning) wet cleaning.
+Compared to tubular chain and disc conveyors, tubular drag cable and disc conveyor systems offer more options for dry and wet tube conveyor cleaning.
+These include brush boxes, urethane wipers, air knives, inline sponges, bristle brushes, and multi-step CIP (self-cleaning) wet cleaning.

 Dry cleaning mechanisms available for tubular cable conveyors: